Czirion/MAGs-workflow/index.md

 ## Instructions to use the pipeline
-The script you will find here what it does is create several scripts adapted to the information of your sample (you should run it several times if you have more than one sample).
+What the script you will find here does is to create several scripts adapted to the information of your sample (you should run it several times if you have more than one sample).
 You will also find the instructions of the order in which you should run the created scripts and additional steps.
 Unfortunately VAMB is not able to run in the cluster that I used, so the pipeline is not as automatic as it could be, and you will need to run VAMB in your local computer.
 This involves to wait for some heavy files to copy from the cluster to your computer.

 # Script
 You should have a folder for each of your samples with the files of your forward and reverse reads in a gzip-compressed format.
-The folder of the sample you are working with will be you working directory, in there you will create the script:
+The folder of the sample you are working with will be your working directory, in there you will create the script:
 ```bash
 nano mags_pipeline.sh
 ```